quencs/baml/engine/baml-lib/ast/examples/readme.md

 ## Core Components
 ### `HeaderCollector`
 Located in `engine/baml-lib/ast/src/ast/header_collector.rs`, this walker traverses the full AST to build a `HeaderIndex`.
-- Tracks lexical scopes via a `ScopeId` stack and records every Markdown header annotation attached to statements, final expressions, and loops.
+- Tracks lexical scopes via a `ScopeId` stack and records every Markdown header annotation attached to statements, final expressions, and loops, now derived from single-line comments that prefix the appropriate number of `#` characters (for example `//# Title`, `//### Deep Section`).
 - Allocates dense `Hid` identifiers per header, keeps source spans, normalizes header levels within each scope, and resolves parent/child relationships implied by Markdown nesting.
 - Captures cross-scope “nested edges” whenever a header introduces a new block (for example, an `if` or `for` body), and records top-level function call names labelled by each header for optional visualization.